-Other name(s): Czech Gold Brindled Hen; Komorovicky
+Other common names: Czech Gold Brindled Hen; Komorovicky

-History: The Czech Gold Brindle Chicken is an ancient Czech Landrace breed predating 1205.
+The Czech Gold Brindle Chicken is an ancient Czech Landrace breed predating 1205.
 The first documentation of this breed was in 1205, when Valdemar II of Denmark was gifted a flock of these fowl as a marriage gift.
 The breed was popular amongst the people until around the mid 19th-century, when new breeds where imported.
 Since then, the Czech Gold Brindle has been endangered.

-Current Uses: Meat, Eggs, Show, and Breed Preservation
+Uses: Eggs, Meat, Preservation